gerassimos/dgs19/resources/iot-c/Readme.md

    - instanceHostName: ${HOSTNAME:localhost}
    - application: iot-c
    - service: iot-c-collector

-## Jaeger Integration
- - The application is configured to send traces to a jaeger collector
- - Use the env variables JAEGER_HOST and JAEGER_SAMPLING_RATE to configure the traces
- - The traces generation can be disabled if we set JAEGER_SAMPLING_RATE=0.0
- - Do not set JAEGER_ENABLED=false as this will cause an error at start time
-   - `JaegerTracerFactory Service name must not be null or empty`

 ## grpc Integration (common-grpc)
  - the common-grpc module has been added that contains the .proto files